twofold-rsc/twofold/v2-build-todo.md

 ## To figure out

-- Are names of classes in this system even correct
-- Explain setup
+- Review new class names and file names

 ## Build orchestration